frockenstein/flog/content/cars.md

 	</div>
 	<div>
 		<img src="http://static.flickr.com/38/75220611_e02f2ce631_m.jpg" />
-		I traded the caddy for an '85 Honda Prelude.
+		I traded the Caddy for an '85 Honda Prelude.
 Aside from some funky paint flaking on the hood, this baby was a peach.
 Had dual side-draft Keihin carbs just like the Honda sportsbikes.
 And the vacuum lines... my God the vacuum lines.
 	</div>
 	<div>
 		Then I briefly moved up to a '93 Acura Integra GS-R. This was the first year they put VTECs in the Integra, and man I loved that motor.
 The whole car was just perfect - except for the automatic seatbelts.
 Those f**ckin' things were aggravating!
 I bought the car on a raise that never came, so I only had it a short while.
 No pics even.
 Lotta hotshoein' though.